 Get Your Copy of SolarWinds WMI Monitor

 Additional Free and Trial SolarWinds Network Software

-These are programs which I have enjoyed evaluating on my network.
+Here are nifty gadgets which I have enjoyed testing on my network.
 Some are completely free, while other downloads are trial versions of the full product.
-I think SolarWinds have a great strategy, namely, supplying a free gadget, which may be all a small company need, yet providing a big-brother suite of programs for larger organizations.
+I think SolarWinds have a great strategy, namely, supplying a free utility, yet providing a big-brother suite of programs for larger organizations.